Skip to content

 Grade: A

-This is the percentage of patients given antipsychotic drugs.
-Antipsychotic medications are prescribed to patients for many medical conditions, including cognitive disorders.
-Sadly, in limited situations, high levels of antipsychotic drug use may indicate a facility is using these medications to control patient behavior.
+This indicates the percentage of patients who were prescribed antipsychotic drugs.
+Antipsychotic drugs are given to patients for a variety of medical conditions, including Alzheimer's or other dementias.
+Tragically, in limited cases, high levels of antipsychotic drug use may indicate a facility is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This figure is an indication of the percentage of long-term residents who were given antianxiety medication.
-These drugs are typically used to treat patients suffering from depression and anxiety.
+This tells you the percentage of patients who were prescribed antianxiety drugs.
+These medications are typically prescribed to residents experiencing depression or anxiety.

 Managing Depression Among Residents